Metron-Project/metron/reading_lists/README.md

 - You can add multiple issues at once
 - Drag and drop works for both new issues you're adding and existing issues in your list
 - The system will skip any duplicate issues automatically

+#### Method 2: Add from Series (Bulk Addition)

+Perfect for creating large reading lists quickly!

+1. View your reading list detail page
+2. Click "Add from Series"
+3. Search and select a series
+4. Choose what to add:
+   - **All issues**: Adds every issue from the series
+   - **Issue range**: Specify start and/or end issue numbers
+     - Example: Start at #1, end at #50 (adds issues 1-50)
+     - Example: Start at #10 (adds issue 10 through the end)
+     - Example: End at #25 (adds beginning through issue 25)
+5. Choose position: Add at beginning or end of your list
+6. Click "Add Issues"

+**Benefits:**
+- Quickly add entire series runs (100+ issues in seconds)
+- Issues added in chronological order by cover date
+- Automatically skips duplicates
+- Perfect for event reading orders spanning multiple series

 ### Editing a Reading List